 Tell your friends about us on Facebook or Twitter, then enter promo code 444971 at checkout to save 10% on your entire order plus always free shipping in the US and subsidized express shipping worldwide.

-We buy finer vintage designer sunglasses that meet our standards; learn how to sell your vintage sunglasses at better prices than auctions and with no fees, hassles, or uncertainties.
-Thank you for visiting and shopping at the Vintage Sunglasses Shop!
+We buy finer vintage designer sunglasses that meet our standards; learn how to sell your vintage sunglasses at good prices with no fees, hassles, or uncertainties.